gcanti/fp-ts-contrib/docs/modules/Do.ts.md

 }
 ```

+Added in v0.1.0

 # Do (function)

-This function provides a simuation of Haskell do notation.
+This function provides a simulation of Haskell do notation.
 The `bind` / `bindL` functions contributes to a threaded
 scope that is available to each subsequent step.
 The `do` / `doL` functions can be used to perform computations that
 add nothing to the scope.
 The `return` function lifts the given callback to the monad context.
 Finally the `done`
 function returns the scope.